abechens/abechens.github.io/index.md

 ### Teaching
 All my teaching has been done at Polytech Nice Sophia.
-I have taught mainly fors students in L1 or M2, which is first year of engineering school and last year.
+I have taught mainly for students in L1 or M2, which is the first year of engineering school, and the last year.
 #### 2019-2020
 - M2: Machine Learning Avancé  8h (Advanced Machine learning)
 -- Including: Support Vector Machine, Image enhancing, Dictionary learning and image compression